-I’m very much a novice gardener so it was a bit daunting at first, but we’ve started small and managed to keep on top of things.
+I'm a novice gardener so we've started small and managed to keep on top of things.
 And those little plants became my pride and joy pretty fast!
-Here’s an update on how they’re getting on, and what I’ve been cooking with them.
+Here's an update on how they're getting on, and what I've been cooking with them.

 We've tried growing tomatoes in the past, but without much success; not this time!
 We gave them a good start by planting each one into a tomato growing bag, and supporting them with garden canes as they grew.

 I also made a real effort to water them regularly; apparently a good soaking every few days is best, as it makes the plants produce stronger, deeper roots, which in turn creates a bigger plant and more tomatoes.

 It was so exciting to see the first green fruits appearing (we've grown a tiny, berry-like variety), and we'd read that this was the best time to give them some tomato feed.
 After that, they just kept on coming!

 Within a few weeks we were harvesting our first tomatoes - and yes, we scoffed a few straight from the plant, who wouldn't?!

 The thing that has delighted us the most is the taste - the tiny tomatoes are sweet and flavoursome and the larger tomatoes are so deep with flavour it's almost like eating a slow cooked tomato sauce in a single bite, straight off the vine.

 I love to cook with basil, so the idea of growing a plentiful source of fresh leaves was perfect.
 We've grown our basil from seed, which has been really easy and low-maintenance.